 The Terascale to Petascale transition has been less disruptive overall.
-For most applications this transition was incremental in the sense that the MPP framework remained valid.
+For most applications this transition was incremental in the sense that the MPP framework continued to be applicable.
 Certainly, the framework had to be refined and scalability bottlenecks removed, as the number of distributed processors and the partitioning of data increased.
 But there was no disruptive ramp-up phase as was the case in the vector to MPP transition.

-The path to Petascale included the introduction of small scale threading (e.g., using OpenMP threading with a modest number of cores), use of GPU accelerators, and exposing vectorizable code to compilers.
+The path to Petascale included the introduction of intra-process parallelism, e.g., use of OpenMP threading, use of GPU accelerators, and a renewed focus on exposing vectorizable code to compilers.
 But these features did not force a complete redesign for most codes.
-Instead, application developers had to incrementally refactor the most important computational kernels to run well and could leave much of less intensive code untouched.
+Instead, application developers had to incrementally refactor the most important computational kernels to run well and could leave much of the remaining code untouched.
 One notable exception was the disruptions incurred for migrating applications to the petascale RoadRunner computer, which were more extensive than for other (later) petascale systems.
 However, it can also be argued that the application changes needed for the RoadRunner system may have served as good preparation for the multi-GPU on-node parallelism (as an example) that needs to be exploited on exascale systems.

-The approach used for terascale to petascale continues to be very effective, even as we go beyond petascale.
-In fact, it is the primary strategy used to port applications to the current fastest LINPACK machine, the Sunway TaihuLight.
+The approach used for the terascale to petascale transition continues to be very effective, even as we go beyond petascale.
+It was the primary strategy used to port applications to the Sunway TaihuLight, the fastest LINPACK machine in 2017.
 This system has thousands of distributed memory nodes that can be used as a large Linux cluster by mapping execution to just the Management Processing Elements (MPEs).
 Porting any MPP code to the MPE processors of the TaihuLight platform is very straightforward if the code is designed to run on scalable Linux clusters.
-Performance of the initial port is very poor, since the MPEs represent a tiny fraction of the system performance.
+The performance of the initial port can be very poor, since the MPEs represent a tiny fraction of the system performance.
 But once the code is working on the MPEs, incremental porting of functionality to the CPEs (8x8 processor mesh) is possible, and is very similar to porting strategies use for GPU offloading.
 Certainly, very substantial data structure and execution strategy changes are required, but again an incremental approach is possible.